-If the reasons for your dissatisfaction are related to the finite resources we have as human beings – time and money – chances are that you can benefit from applying concepts of minimalism in your life to achieve greater satisfaction, beyond the direct impact that decluttering your physical environment will have.
+If the reasons for your dissatisfaction are related to the finite resources we have as human beings – time and money – chances are that you can benefit from applying minimalist concepts in your life to achieve greater satisfaction, beyond the direct impact that decluttering your physical environment will have.

 Whether you rid yourself of the excess in your physical environment or in other aspects of your life, what is important to us and how we perceive happiness, fulfilment and freedom are different for every one of us.

 Whether you look back at many years of life experience or you have just turned 18, most of us want our lives to matter.
 We want our lives to have purpose.

 Some people know from a very early age why they exist.
 They are drawn in a certain direction, and they know they want to dedicate their lives pursuing that direction.
 Think of Mother Teresa.

 For many others (including me) it’s not that straightforward, and our why (or how it manifests itself) may also change as we get older.

 You may be very clear about your why.
 That’s awesome.
 Document it… and live your life with your why in mind.

 If you are like me (I have a rough idea of what I want to be remembered for) articulate what you can.
 It’s a start.

 Ways to uncover your why are manifold.
 I like (and have used) the following questions to gain a better understanding of my WHY: